 Emergency Motions

 Emergency motions are only those necessary to avoid imminent, irreparable harm.
-Counsel filing an emergency motion should ensure that: (1) the caption of the motion begins with the word “emergency”; (2) the motion is electronically filed using the CM/ECF drop-down menu option entitled “Emergency” on the Docket Text modification screen; and (3) Judge Domenico’s Chambers is notified of the motion by email at Domenico_Chambers@cod.uscourts.gov, with a subject line containing “Emergency Motion,” and the case name and number.
+Counsel filing an emergency motion should ensure that: (1) the caption of the motion begins with the word “emergency”; (2) the motion is electronically filed using the CM/ECF drop-down menu option entitled “Emergency” on the docket text modification screen; and (3) Chambers is notified of the motion by email at Domenico_Chambers@cod.uscourts.gov, with a subject line containing “Emergency Motion,” and the case name and number.

 Settlement

 If a settlement is reached before a hearing or trial, please advise Chambers via email promptly, with a subject line containing “Settlement,” and the case name and number.
-No deadline, hearing, or trial will be vacated, except upon the filing of papers sufficient to resolve the matter and the issuance of an order.
-If counsel are unable to file such documents before the hearing or trial, they shall appear at the scheduled hearing or trial to place the settlement on the record.
-Regarding jury trials, jury costs may be assessed in accordance with D.C.COLO.LCivR 54.2 if a matter is resolved after noon on the last business day before trial.
+No deadline, hearing, or trial is vacated or continued unless and until the Court issues an order.
+If counsel are unable to file dismissal papers or other papers sufficient to resolve the matter before the hearing or trial, the Court may in its discretion require the parties to appear at the scheduled hearing or trial to place the settlement on the record.
+Regarding jury trials, jury costs may be assessed in accordance with Local Civil Rule 54.2 if a matter is resolved after noon on the last business day before trial.
 If a matter is resolved the weekend before trial, please file a notice via CM/ECF as soon as possible.

 Settlement discussions are encouraged.
-However, hearings, trials, and pretrial deadlines will not be continued or vacated to facilitate settlement negotiations or alternative dispute resolution.
+However, hearings, trials, and pretrial deadlines will generally not be continued or vacated to facilitate settlement negotiations or alternative dispute resolution.

 If a partial settlement is reached, the parties shall promptly notify the Court and request approval of the partial settlement or dismissal and shall specify the claims, counterclaims, cross-claims, defenses, or parties affected by the partial settlement.

 The Court generally will not retain jurisdiction (including through open-ended administrative closure) over cases that have been settled.
 The proper mechanism for enforcing a settlement agreement is, in almost all cases, through a new action.
-Any motion or stipulation for dismissal requesting that the Court retain jurisdiction after dismissal shall explain in detail the extraordinary circumstances necessitating such an approach.
+Any motion or stipulation for dismissal requesting that the Court retain jurisdiction after dismissal shall explain in detail the circumstances necessitating such an approach.

 COURTROOM PROCEDURES